alfjl/42HN_Strassenbau-Simulator-3000/README.md

 # Strassenbau-Simulator-3000
 A small 3D game to learn about ray-casting, a method that was used in the world-famous game Wolfenstein 3D (which was the first first-person shooter ever made).
 Inspired by the "42 Coding School" exercise "cub3D" (May 2022).
+Test

 ![cub3D](https://user-images.githubusercontent.com/80413516/171029219-92c13978-71cd-4cff-9a73-c07e66f62c53.gif)